 Ticket kiosks are on every platform at the bus stops.
 Simply choose the fare you want (1-way for $1, a day pass for $2 with unlimited rides, 35 cents for seniors 62+) and pay by cash or card.
 See the website for complete information on fares.
 Veterans can ride any bus in Albuquerque, including ART, for free with a valid VA ID card.
 You don’t need to scan or swipe anything or show the driver your ticket.
 Just get on and ride.
 It’s on the honor system.
 However, there will be random checks by Transit workers, and riders without tickets or eligible free-fare IDs will be fined.

-Stay at the Bottger Mansion of Old Town to get your kicks on Route 66!
+Stay at the Bottger Mansion of Old Town to get your kicks at great stops on Route 66!

 While you discover all the great stops on Route 66, stay at the Bottger Mansion of Old Town to get the most out of your stay.
 You can see the Old Town ART stop from the front door.
 Our historic bed & breakfast, located in the heart of Old Town, is a favorite for travelers, and for good reason!
 We provide comfortable rooms, outstanding amenities, and friendly hospitality.